01 of 08

 Surprise Tiny House Costs

 Before you downsize, there are several surprise tiny house expenses to consider.

 If you plan to hit the road, you'll need a truck that can pull the weight of your dwelling.
 You'll also need a trailer hitch and trailer brake controller.

 To protect your investment, you'll need tiny house insurance.
 Teensy dwellings built to meet requirements set for recreational vehicles can usually obtain RV insurance.

 Don't have a free place to park?
 Then your biggest out of pocket expense besides... monthly fuel costs will be land.
-Some RV parks welcome tiny houses (you'll find one here).
+Some RV parks welcome tiny houses.
 Expect to pay $500 to $1,500 per month for a spot.
 Rent usually includes electricity and water hookups along with Wi-Fi and trash service.

 If RV parks aren't your thing, you can rent or buy a private lot through a real estate agent or tiny house message board.
 Keep in mind, when it comes to extras like electricity and water, you may need to generate your own power.